The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 And I think they succeeded.

-Uh And if they did, I'm not sure.
+And if they did, I'm not sure.

-I think maybe they'll think Haley, what is Haley know?
+I think maybe they'll think Haley Barber.

-And then Feynman reveals this uh this this phone call.
+And then Feynman reveals this phone call.

 What was the Bush call about?

-Even though President Bush remains popular, popular with most uh hardcore Republicans, his overall poll numbers are about as low as you can go, flirting with territory once occupied by Jimmy Carter and Richard Nixon.
+Even though President Bush remains popular with most hardcore Republicans, his overall poll numbers are about as low as you can go, flirting with territory once occupied by Jimmy Carter and Richard Nixon.

 As McCain explained it, you get no credit for standing with a popular ally.

-The test of friendship is to be at his side when he's down, so the call was meant as a personal pick-me-up.
+The test of friendship is to be at his side when he's down.

-I wanted to tell him that I was with him and supported him, and that the polls weren't a test of whether he was doing the right thing, which I think he is.
+I wanted to tell him that I was with him and supported him, and the polls weren't a test of whether he was doing the right thing, which I think he is.

 So that phrase by Feynman, all of which would be fine, even touching, were there not also a series of political and tactical moves.